France women's national football team: Team under Bruno Bini

 Loisel was replaced by former football player and now coach Bruno Bini.
 Bini had been in charge of several France female international youth sides before accepting the role and was tasked with the job of qualifying for UEFA Women's Euro 2009.
 Due to the success of the Clairefontaine project and the surprising emergence of the French women's first division, Division 1 Féminine, Bini inherited a team full of emerging, young, and influential talent, which included the likes of Camille Abily, Sonia Bompastor, Louisa Necib, Élise Bussaglia, Laura Georges, and Corine Franco.
 Bini was also provided with leadership from captain Sandrine Soubeyrand.
 Early results under Bini were extremely positive with France finishing first in their Euro qualifying group only conceded two goals.
 France also performed well in friendly tournaments, such as the Nordic Cup and Cyprus Cup.
 At UEFA Women's Euro 2009, France were inserted into the group of death, which consisted of themselves, world powerhouse Germany, no. 7 ranked Norway, and an underrated Iceland.
 France finished the group with 4 points, alongside Norway, with Germany leading the group.
 As a result of the competition's rules, all three nations qualified for the quarterfinals.
 In the knockout rounds, France suffered defeat to the Netherlands losing 5–4 on penalties after no goals were scored in regular time and extra time.

-Corinne Diacre Era

-Corinne Diacre was appointed manager of France's women's national team in August 2017.
-She has led the France national team to success as champions in the SheBelieves Cup in 2017 and runner-ups in 2018.
-Her time in charge was marked by considerable controversy with a number of veteran players, ultimately leading the France Football Federation to sack Diacre ahead of the 2023 Women's World Cup on 9 March 2023 due to her poor relations with players.
-"It appears that the dysfunctions observed seem, in this context, irreversible," the federation said in a statement.

-Hervé Renard Era

-Hervé Renard was appointed on 30 March 2023 to be the new manager of France's women's national team with a contract through the Olympic Games in August 2024.